Israel regaining control of towns near Gaza as it works to secure border

 Updated October 10, 2023 at 6:18 AM ET

-The Israeli military said it has largely regained control of areas in the south that had been attacked by militants from Hamas.
+The Israeli military said Tuesday it had largely regained control of areas in the south that had been attacked by militants from Hamas.
 The announcement came on the fourth day of war with Hamas and amid an Israeli siege and heavy bombing of The Gaza Strip.

 The death toll on both sides continued to climb.
-Israeli media reported more than 900 Israelis killed by Hamas attackers and rocket fire.
+The Israeli military says more than 900 Israelis were killed by Hamas attackers and rocket fire.
 Palestinian health officials say at least 680 people in Gaza have been killed by Israeli strikes.
 Thousands more on both sides have been wounded.

 Meanwhile, in his first televised comments since the war started, Iranian Supreme Leader Ali Khamenei denied that Iran was involved in the attack but said, "We kiss the hands of those who planned the attack on the Zionist regime."